bmegli/ev3dev-mapping-ui/README.md

 ## State of the Project

 This is preliminary version.
 It's functional and stable but all programming interfaces are subject to change.
+Some architectural changes are also on the way and Control component/ev3control module are currently rewritten for TCP/IP.

 ## Current Functionality

+1. Real time 3D mapping
 2. Robot engines control
 3. Recording/replaying UDP communication
 4. Exporting point clouds to [ply file format](https://en.wikipedia.org/wiki/PLY_(file_format)) for further processing